 From Protests, To the Ballot Box, and Beyond: Building Indigenous Power

 As we face the election of a lifetime, it’s imperative that Native peoples, perspectives, and issues are present in conversations about the future of this country.
-This report shoes that Native peoples vote and are politically active and engaged in the democratic process in a variety of ways.
-However, many feel as though the voices of our community are not being heard and that our individual and community’s needs and priorities are not being addressed.
+This report shows that Native people vote and are politically active and engaged in the democratic process in a variety of ways.
+However, many feel as though the voices of our community are not being heard and that our individual and community needs and priorities are not being addressed.
 Like many other communities, Indigenous peoples do not trust the US government and are worried about the direction of the country.
 Priorities for respondents include improving mental health, caring for tribal elders, and addressing violence against women, children, girls, and LGBTQ2S+ individuals.
 Learn more about the results of the survey by downloading the report below.

 The Impact of COVID-19 on Indigenous Peoples

 One of the most pressing contemporary issues facing all communities of color, including Native peoples, is the COVID-19 pandemic.
-We have known that COVID-19 is exacerbating existing inequalities across the country—the Indigenous Futures Survey has revealed just how devastating the pandemic has been for Indigenous communities.
+We have known that COVID-19 is exacerbating existing inequities across the country—the Indigenous Futures Survey has revealed just how devastating the pandemic has been for Indigenous communities.
 The results of the survey revealed that Indigenous households earning less than $45,000 a year were hardest hit by the pandemic.
-In addition to negative health-related outcomes, they were more likely to report inadequate access to PPE and adverse impacts on financial situation, employment, and wellbeing compared to participants with higher household incomes.
+In addition to negative health-related outcomes, they were more likely to report inadequate access to PPE and adverse impacts on financials, employment, and wellbeing, compared to participants with higher household incomes.
 Individuals living in rural areas and those identifying as transgender or gender nonconforming are also reeling from the impact of the pandemic, reporting high rates of job loss, worsening financial circumstances and high levels of stress and depression.
 Learn more by downloading and reading the report.